RubelAhmed57/Java-Training/Day 2/README.md

 #Data types in Java
 ##What is data type?

-Ans: Requires bytes of storage for data or unit of data measurement
+**Ans**: Required bytes of memory for data or unit of data measurement

 ##Primitive Data Types(from oracle documentation)